-We have recently received the attached safety alert issued by Air Products regarding Sherwood valves.
+We have received the safety alert below, issued by the US Minerals Management Service.